brandoncc/sluggable-gem/README.md

     ```ruby
     gem 'sluggable_brandon'
     ```

+3. Include `SluggableBrandon` in your class.
-3. Call the `sluggable_column` method in your model.
+4. Call the `sluggable_column` method in your model.
 Pass the method a symbol of the attribute that you want to use to build the slug.

     ```ruby
     sluggable_column :username # build slug using the string from the username column
     ```
-4. Call `generate_slug!` using an ActiveRecord callback.
+5. Call `generate_slug!` using an ActiveRecord callback.
 If you use `after_commit`, `after_save` or `after_commit` (basically, any callback that is called after the object is saved), you need to override the `generate_slug!` method, calling `self.save`.
 If you use `after_create`, the slug will only be created once, and will not reflect object updates.
 Other callbacks will regenerate the slug everytime the object is saved.

     ```ruby
     before_save :generate_slug!